Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-for (\ref{eq:mainSPDE+1}) should be closely related to our case (\ref{eq:mainSPDE}).
-Indeed, many features of our construction will follow that in \cite{MMP}, but several new problems arise due to the assumed nonnegativity of our solutions and the fact that in our setting uniqueness in law {\it does hold}.
-The latter means that we will be dealing with two nonzero solutions which have the same law and are nontrivially correlated through the shared white noise.
+for (\ref{eqmainSPDE+1}) should be closely related to our case (\ref{eqmainSPDE}).
+Nonetheless, solutions to (\ref{eqmainSPDE}) are subject to the assumed nonnegativity, and uniqueness in law in the SPDEs (\ref {eqmainSPDE}) \emph{does hold}.
+These facts mean that the goal will be to find two nonzero solutions which have the same law and are nontrivially correlated through the shared white noise.
+Although many features of our arguments will follow their counterparts in~\cite{MMP}, a number of new problems, including the choice of solutions to work with, arise in dealing with these distinct properties.

-We now outline our construction of the distinct solutions and the argument for their separation.
-The distinct solutions are obtained by approximation, and each $\vep$-approximating pair, still denoted by $(X,Y)$ but now subject to $\P_\vep$, consists of super-Brownian motions with {\bf intermittent immigration} and subject to the \emph{same} space-time white noise.
-By intermittent immigration, we mean the \emph{informal} description that immigrants land after intervals of deterministic lengths and with initial masses centered at i.i.d. targets, and then, along with their offspring, evolve independently as true super-Brownian motions.
-More precisely, the initial masses of the immigrant processes associated with the $\vep$-approximating solutions are of the form $\psi(\1)J^x_\vep(\,\cdot\,)$ with $x$ identified as the target, where
+For a fixed nonzero immigration function $\psi\in\C_c^+(\R)$, we construct the pair of distinct solutions to the corresponding SPDE (\ref {eqmainSPDE}) by approximation.
+Basic properties of the approximating solutions are as follows.
+An ${\varepsilon}$-approximating pair, still denoted by $(X,Y)$ but under $\P_{\varepsilon}$, consists of super-Brownian motions with \textit{intermittent immigration} and subject to the \emph {same} space--time white noise.
+Here, a~super-Brownian motion with intermittent immigration is defined as a discrete sum of certain immigrant processes.
+The immigrants land after intervals of deterministic and equal length and at i.i.d. targets, and then, along with their offspring, evolve independently as true super-Brownian motions.
+In more detail, the pairs $(X,Y)$ satisfy the following properties.
+The initial masses of the immigrant processes are of the form $\psi(\1 )J^a_{\varepsilon}( \cdot)$ with $a$ denoting the target, where

-for an even $\C_c^+(\R)$-function $J$ which is bounded by $1$, has topological support contained in $[-1,1]$, and satisfies $\int_\R J(z)dz=1$.
-In addition, the immigration events occur at alternating times
+for a fixed even $\C_c^+(\R)$-function $J$ which is bounded by $1$, has topological support contained in $[-1,1]$, and satisfies $\int_\R J(x)\,dx=1$.
+In addition, the landing times of the immigrants are interlaced as

-and the targets associated with the immigrants of $X$ and $Y$ are given by the i.i.d. spatial variables $x_i$ and $y_i$ at $s_i$ and $t_i$, respectively, where
+and the targets associated with the immigrants of $X$ and $Y$ are given by i.i.d. spatial variables $x_i$ and $y_i$ at $s_i$ and $t_i$, respectively, where

-The weak existence of the approximating solutions subject to these landing times and landing targets follows from the usual Peano's approximation argument.
-(See Section~\ref{sec:SBMIM} for more details.)
-We remark that, despite the above informal description, it seems difficult to refine this argument for a construction of the immigration clusters, because the $\vep$-approximating solutions $X$ and $Y$, as their sums, have to be subject to the \emph{same} space-time white noise.